UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

 object: dog
-scene: a dog is sitting on the grass photo quality and vibe: non-studio lighting, real light from the location, iphone 7 photo, imperfect photo quality for realism, natural focus, random realistic photo taken during a random moment of the day, make sure the lighting is natural and matches the background, 2k aspect ratio: 4:3
+scene: a dog is sitting on the grass photo quality and vibe: photo quality and vibe: non-studio lighting,no oversharpening, real light from the location, iphone 7 photo, imperfect photo quality (for realism), natural focus,raw quality, random realistic photo taken during a random moment of the day, make sure the lighting is natural and matches the background, 2k. aspect ratio: 4:3

 Avoid next - studio lighting, overpolished look, artificial background, oversharpening.